Fired Florida officer guilty of slaying black motorist

 Wearing plain clothes, Raja drove an unmarked van the wrong way up an off ramp and stopped a few feet from the broken-down vehicle.

-The prosecutor said Raja never identified himself as an officer and acted so aggressively that Jones must have thought he was about to be carjacked or killed.
+Prosecutors said Raja never identified himself as an officer and acted so aggressively that Jones must have thought he was about to be carjacked or killed.
 Raja said he first thought the SUV was empty, but then saw Jones inside.
 Raja's supervisor testified the officer had been told to don a police vest if he approached a civilian.
 He didn't.
 Prosecutors also questioned why Raja didn't pull his badge from his pocket.

 What police didn't know at first was that Jones had been talking to a tow-truck dispatcher on a recorded line.
 That recording shows Jones saying "Huh?" as his door opens.
 Raja yells, "You good?"
 Jones says he is.
 Raja replies twice, "Really?" with Jones replying "Yeah."